 The inverse relationship of faith and reason is a disturbing but predictable finding.
 The more you rely on belief, the less you use rational thinking processes.
-Scary, isn’t it?
+Scary.
 Find out how you can minimize the effects of this condition.

 To understand this relationship, we need to look at the effects of faith and belief on our thinking.
 We don’t think of these as tools, but they are elements that can override common sense and logic.
 Let’s look at how it works.

 With a subject like this, you need to define terms.
 So, we’ll explain an inverse function or relationship and how it relates to reasoning, faith, and belief.
 Then we will overview our research by unmasking or revealing the relationship of faith and reason.
 (1)

 An inverse function is a relationship between two variables.
 As one increases, the other decreases.
 The variables respond in opposition to one another; as variable “A” increases, variable “B” decreases.
 If variable “B” increases, variable “A” decreases.
 Here are some examples to help you understand this principle.

 - If more people work on the task, the less time it will take less time to complete.
 If there are fewer people, the job will take longer.

 - Traveling at a faster rate of speed will decrease the time it will take to your destination.
 At a slower pace, it will take longer to get there.